 Problematic employees?
-Lee Betchley, partner at law firm Clarke Mairs LLP, explains how to deal with the issue without having to face the costly consequences.
+Lee Betchley, partner at law firm Clarke Mairs, explains how to deal with the issue without having to face the costly consequences.

 Employees are undoubtedly an organisation’s most valuable asset.
 But, as we all know, problems can, and often do, arise.